open-contracting/infrastructure/docs/cost/index.md

 #### Command-line tool and reference implementation

-OCDS Kit's [convert-to-oc4ids](https://ocdskit.readthedocs.io/en/latest/cli/ocds.html#convert-to-oc4ids) command  is a command-line tool and reference implementation for converting OCDS data to OC4IDS format.
+OC4IDS Kit's [convert-from-ocds](https://oc4idskit.readthedocs.io/en/latest/cli.html#convert-from-ocds) command is a command-line tool and reference implementation for converting OCDS data to OC4IDS format.

-`convert-to-oc4ids` covers most mappings in the following categories:
+`convert-from-ocds` covers most mappings in the following categories:

 * project-level identification
 * project-level preparation
 * process-level procurement

-However, `convert-to-oc4ids` does not cover all mappings, nor does it perform currency conversions.
-Mappings which `convert-to-oc4ids` does not cover are shown in *italics*.
+However, `convert-from-ocds` does not cover all mappings, nor does it perform currency conversions.
+Mappings that `convert-from-ocds` does not cover are shown in *italics*.

 #### Mapping codelists